Soda Stereo: Sueño Stereo (1995–1997)

-The record became the catalyst for the extensive Gira Sueño Stereo (Sueño Stereo Tour), which began on 8 September in Buenos Aires, at the Grand Rex Theater – it spanned Venezuela, Colombia, Perú, Panama, México and the United States (Los Angeles, Chicago, New York and Miami).
-The tour ended on 24 April 1996 at the Teatro Teletón in Santiago de Chile.
+The record became the catalyst for the extensive Gira Sueño Stereo (Sueño Stereo Tour), which began on 8 September in Buenos Aires, at the Grand Rex Theater – it spanned Venezuela, Colombia, Peru, Panama, Mexico and the United States (Los Angeles, Chicago, New York and Miami).
+The tour ended on 24 April 1996 at the Teatro Teletón in Santiago.

 In mid 1996 Soda was invited to Miami by MTV to record a session for their acoustic show, MTV Unplugged.
 Soda, initially reluctant to play, was finally able to negotiate with the network to play with a unique setup: the band would play "plugged in", but with modifications such as heavy orchestration, including brand-new arrangements of some of their classic songs.
 The result was an eclectic mix of music, an acoustic-electric hybrid.
 A highlight of the album was a soaring rendition of "En La Ciudad De La Furia", where the chorus was sung by Andrea Echeverri of the Colombian Rock en Español band Aterciopelados.
-Other songs recorded included "Un Misil en Mi Placard", "Entre Canibales", "Cuando pase el temblor", "Té Para Tres","Angel Electrico", "Terapia de Amor Intensiva", "Disco Eterno", "Ella usó mi cabeza como un revólver", "Paseando Por Roma" and "Génesis" (a cover of Vox Dei).
+Other songs recorded included "Un Misil en Mi Placard", "Entre Canibales", "Cuando pase el temblor", "Té Para Tres", "Angel Electrico", "Terapia de Amor Intensiva", "Disco Eterno", "Ella usó mi cabeza como un revólver", "Paseando Por Roma" and "Génesis" (a cover of Vox Dei).
 The recording of the MTV show would be partially released on the album Comfort y Música Para Volar in 1996, and in its entirety in a new version of Comfort released in 2007.
 The album contained 4 new tracks from the Sueño Stereo sessions, as well as an interactive CD-ROM with pictures and videos from the show.

 On 30 October 1996 Soda Stereo became the first Latin American band to transmit a live concert via the Internet, through the Argentine radio program Cuál Es?
 (Which Is It?).
 The show was conducted by Mario Pergolini on Argentina Rock & Pop radio.
 The band played live from the music store Promúsica in Buenos Aires.